Goal-Oriented Status Updating for Real-time Remote Inference over Networks with Two-Way Delay

-where $P_{Y_{t}, X_{t-\delta}^{l}}$ represents the joint distribution of the target signal $Y_{t}$ and the packet $X_{t-\delta}^{l}$.
-The loss function $L$ can be chosen based on the goal of the remote inference application.
-For example, a quadratic loss function $L_{2}\big(y,\hat{y}\big)=\lVert y-\hat{y} \rVert_{2}^{2}$ is used in neural network-based minimum mean-squared estimation, where the action $a=\hat{y}$ is an estimate of the target signal $Y_{t}=y$ and $\lVert y \rVert_{2}$ is the Euclidean norm.
-In softmax regression (i.e., neural network-based maximum likelihood classification), the action $a=\mathcal{Q}_{Y}$ is a distribution of $Y_{t}$, and the loss function $L_{\log}\big(y,\mathcal{Q}_{Y}\big)=-\log\mathcal{Q}_{Y}(y)$ is the negative log-likelihood function of~the~value~$Y_{t}=y$.
 In the subsequent sections, we solve a learning and communication co-design problem that aims to optimize the performance of a remote inference system.
 From equation \eqref{Inference Error}, we know that the inference error is a function of both the AoI and packet length.
 For a given AoI $\delta$, the inference error is a non-increasing function of packet length \cite{shisher2023learning}.
 On the other hand, for a given packet length $l$, the inference error does not always increase monotonically with the AoI \cite{shisher2022does, shisher2024timely}.
 When minimizing non-decreasing functions of AoI, fresher data packets are preferable, and the generate-at-will medium access model works well.
 However, to minimize inference error, which is not necessarily non-decreasing with respect to AoI, the selection-from-buffer model—allowing for the choice between fresh and older data packets—is more effective.